Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 Barrett has a long paper trail of academic writing in the law, but Kavanaugh has a long paper trail of actual legal opinions.
 Both have written things that Democrats could use against them at confirmation hearings.
 But what is so interesting to watch is two factions of Republicans, behind the scenes, battling each other, leaking unflattering and even false things about either Kavanaugh or Barrett.

-Despite rumors that her interview with Trump did not go well last week, sources tell NPR that is not true and that the president wants to appoint her to the Supreme Court, but is concerned by her lack of a record on the bench.
+Although there were rumors that her interview with President Trump did not go well last week, sources tell NPR that is not true and that the president wants to appoint her to the Supreme Court but is concerned about her lack of a record on the bench.

-Within the White House, those in charge of the selection process, especially counsel Don McGahn, want a no-sweat re-do of the process that produced the president's 2017 Supreme Court pick, Justice Neil Gorsuch.
+Within the White House, those in charge of the selection process, especially counsel Don McGahn, want a no-sweat redo of the process that produced the president's 2017 Supreme Court pick, Justice Neil Gorsuch.

 Trump essentially outsourced much of that selection process to the conservative Federalist Society.
 The result was that while the White House was in chaos in the early months of the administration, the Gorsuch selection went smoothly, as did a confirmation process that included getting rid of the century-old filibuster rule in the Senate that would have required a 60-vote majority to win confirmation.

-While social conservatives have repeatedly thanked President Trump for the Gorsuch nomination, they seem to want more.
+While social conservatives have repeatedly thanked Trump for the Gorsuch nomination, they seem to want more.
 In an open letter last week, leaders of the American Family Association, the American Principles Project and other socially conservative groups urged the appointment of Barrett.

 "It is better to have a vacancy until next year than to fill the seat with a weak nominee who will betray your legacy and the constitution for the next 40 years," they wrote.

-Note: A previous version of this story incorrectly said two of Judge Amy Coney Barrett's children were adopted from Haiti after the 2010 earthquake.
-One of her sons was adopted after the earthquake, but the daughter who was born in Haiti was adopted earlier.
-In addition, the story also said Judge Brett Kavanaugh wrote an article in 2013 about presidential protection from lawsuits and criminal investigation.
-The article was published in 2009.